marioroy/clearmod/README.md

 EOF
 ```

-The XanMod Edge and LTS variants include the [BORE](https://github.com/firelzrd/bore-scheduler) (Burst-Oriented Response Enhancer) CPU Scheduler patch.
-You can turn BORE off by setting the `sysctl -w kernel.sched_bore=0` or adding an entry to `/etc/clr-power-tweaks.conf`.
+The XanMod Edge, Main, and LTS variants include the [BORE](https://github.com/firelzrd/bore-scheduler) (Burst-Oriented Response Enhancer) CPU Scheduler patch.
+You can turn it off by running `sudo sysctl -w kernel.sched_bore=0` or adding an entry to `/etc/clr-power-tweaks.conf`.

 ```bash
 sudo tee -a "/etc/clr-power-tweaks.conf" >/dev/null <<'EOF'